aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/pivot-tables/consolidation-function/_index.md

 ## **Consolidation function**

-Aspose.Cells for Python via .NET can be used to apply ConsolidationFunction to data fields (or value fields) of the pivot table.
-In Microsoft Excel, you can right-click the value field and then select **Value Field Settings...** option and then select the tab **Summarize Values By**.
-From there, you can select any ConsolidationFunction of your choice like Sum, Count, Average, Max, Min, Product, Distinct Count, etc.
+Aspose.Cells for Python via .NET can be used to apply ConsolidationFunction to data fields (or value fields) of a pivot table.
+In Microsoft Excel, you can right‑click the value field and then select the **Value Field Settings...** option and then the **Summarize Values By** tab.
+From there, you can select any ConsolidationFunction of your choice, such as Sum, Count, Average, Max, Min, Product, Distinct Count, etc.

 Aspose.Cells for Python via .NET provides [**ConsolidationFunction**](https://reference.aspose.com/cells/python-net/aspose.cells/consolidationfunction/) enumeration to support the following consolidation functions.